PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/why_rc_is_not_send.md

 struct RcBox<T: ?Sized> {
     /// How many references we have to this value.
     strong: Cell<usize>,
     // Weak ref?
-What's that?
+We'll ignore it for now.
     weak: Cell<usize>,
     /// The actual value
     value: T,